Mycoplasma pneumoniae: Cytotoxicity and organismal effects

 The main cytotoxic effect of M. pneumoniae is local disruption of tissue and cell structure along the respiratory tract epithelium due to its attachment to host cells.
 Attachment of the bacteria to host cells can result in loss of cilia, a reduction in metabolism, biosynthesis, and import of macromolecules, and, eventually, infected cells may be shed from the epithelial lining.
 Local damage may also be a result of lactoferrin acquisition and subsequent hydroxyl radical, superoxide anion and peroxide formation.

 Secondly, M. pneumoniae produces a unique virulence factor known as Community Acquired Respiratory Distress Syndrome (CARDS) toxin.
 The CARDS toxin most likely aids in the colonization and pathogenic pathways of M. pneumoniae, leading to inflammation and airway dysfunction.

 The third virulence factor is the formation of hydrogen peroxide in M. pneumoniae infections.
 When M. pneumoniae is attached to erythrocytes, hydrogen peroxide diffuses from the bacteria to the host cell without it being detoxified by catalase or peroxidase, thus injuring the host cell by reducing glutathione, damaging lipid membranes and causing protein denaturation, i.e. oxidation of heme and hemolysis.

 Most recently it was shown that hydrogen peroxide plays a minor if any role in haemolysis, but that hydrogen sulfide is the true culprit.

 The cytotoxic effects of M. pneumoniae infections translate into common symptoms like coughing and lung irritation that may persist for months after infection has subsided.
 Local inflammation and hyperresponsiveness by infection induced cytokine production has been associated with chronic conditions such as bronchial asthma and has also been linked to progression of symptoms in individuals with cystic fibrosis and COPD.

 Antimicrobial activity

-Infections can be treated with oral antibiotics from the macrolide family, which work by inhibiting the Mycoplasma protein biosynthesis.
-Historically, erythromycin is the oldest drug.
-As first choice, azithromycin or clarithromycin are used, as they have more convenient pharmacokinetics than erythromycin: they only need to be taken once or twice and not four times a day and they have fewer side effects.
+Infections can be treated with antibiotics from the macrolide, fluoroquinolone, or tetracycline classes.
+Beta-lactam antibiotics, like penicillin and amoxicillin, are not effective because M. pneumoniae does not have a cell wall.

+Macrolide antibiotics work by inhibiting Mycoplasma protein biosynthesis.
+The Chinese Journal of Pediatrics recommends macrolides for mild infections in children, with azithromycin as the first choice, followed by erythromycin or clarithromycin.

-Alternatively, tetracyclines (eg, doxycycline), and respiratory fluoroquinolones (eg, levofloxacin or moxifloxacin) can be used; they have an undesirable side effect profile in children.
-Beta-lactams such as penicillin are completely ineffective, because they target the cell wall synthesis.
+Alternatively, tetracyclines (eg, doxycycline), and respiratory fluoroquinolones (eg, levofloxacin or moxifloxacin) can be used, but the United States CDC does not recommend them as a first line treatment for children.